Homage to Catalonia: Chapter ten (orig. ch. 12)

 Orwell speculates on how the Spanish Civil War might turn out.
 Orwell predicts that the "tendency of the post-war Government ... is bound to be Fascistic."

 He returns to the front, where he is shot through the throat by a sniper, an injury that takes him out of the war.
 After spending some time in a hospital in Lleida, he was moved to Tarragona where his wound was finally examined more than a week after he'd left the front.

 Chapter eleven (orig. ch.
 13)

 Orwell tells us of his various movements between hospitals in Siétamo, Barbastro, and Monzón while getting his discharge papers stamped, after being declared medically unfit.
-He returns to Barcelona only to find that the POUM had been "suppressed": it had been declared illegal the very day he had left to obtain discharge papers and POUM members were being arrested without charge.
+He returns to Barcelona only to find out from his wife that the POUM had been "suppressed": it had been declared illegal the very day he had left to obtain discharge papers and POUM members were being arrested without charge.
 "The attack on Huesca was beginning ... there must have been numbers of men who were killed without ever learning that the newspapers in the rear were calling them Fascists.
 This kind of thing is a little difficult to forgive."
-He sleeps that night in the ruins of a church; he cannot go back to his hotel because of the danger of arrest.
+While his wife went back to the hotel, he sleeps that night in the ruins of a church; he cannot go back to his hotel because of the danger of arrest.